lj020326/Ansible-inventory-file-examples/tests/ansible-multiple-yaml-inventories/example5/README.md

 # Example 4: Multiple YAML inventories with 'role-based' YAML inventory groups

-In the prior [Example 4](../example3/README.md), we found the method to merge Multiple YAML inventories with 'role-based' INI inventory groups did not work as expected/intended.
+In the prior [Example 4](../example4/README.md), we merged Multiple YAML inventories using 'role-based' INI inventory groups.

-The following section looks to resolve this by migrating the INI role-based groups into YAML role-based groups.
+The following section will migrate the INI role-based groups to YAML role-based groups.

 ## Overview